 What can I do if I need a piece of equipment to complete a remote internship?

 Talk with your employer first to see if they are able to get you set up with any needed equipment, software, or other technology to be successful in a remote internship.
-You can also borrow equipment using the Student Technology Loan Program run out of Kane Hall.
+There are also many resources for UW students to get access to technology, learn more here.

 Are employers still hiring?
 Can I still find an internship?

 Yes, but internship postings in Handshake have taken a hit.
 Our office will continue to develop ways for you to connect with employers as they are also navigating how to adjust their recruitment and hiring practices during this time.
 The application and interview process for jobs and internships may change as more information and guidelines come to light.
 We recommend being flexible and communicative with employers during the process and be prepared for phone and virtual interviews.

 I have an international internship planned for next quarter, what should I do?